Registration of health and social care professionals

 - Clinical biochemists

-CORU handles complaints about the fitness to practise of registered health and social care professionals.
+You can complain to CORU about the fitness to practise of registered health and social care professionals.
 This may include, for example, complaints of professional misconduct or poor professional performance.

 CORU can only look into events that have happened since 31 December 2014, when it started accepting complaints.